 To assemble the tacos

 - 1/2 small red onion, pickled*

 - 1/2 cup chopped cilantro leaves

-In a small bowl, combine paprika, cumin, garlic powder, dark brown sugar, sea salt and black pepper.
+- In a small bowl, combine cumin, garlic powder, paprika, black pepper and salt.
 Mix well.

 - Place salmon skin side down on a piece of tin foil.
 Coat the fish with the seasoning and press into flesh (top and sides).
 Place salmon (on tinfoil) on the grill over direct heat.
 Reduce heat to medium high.
 Grill until salmon is cooked through, or until desired doneness.
 Remove salmon from grill.
 Flake salmon once cooled, slightly.

 - To assemble the tacos, lay flour tortillas out flat, top with red cabbage, flaked salmon, avocado, scallions, cilantro, cheese and pickled red onion.
 Serve with lime wedges.